If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 Beautiful Southern Live Oaks

-It seems I can’t write a post about the beauty of Savannah without mentioning the trees, but they’re probably my favorite thing about the Lowcountry.
+It seems I can’t write a post about the beauty of Savannah without mentioning the trees, but they’re my favorite thing about the city and the nearby SC Lowcountry.

-Jones Street is lined with plenty of beautiful Southern live oaks — many of them dripping in the long strands of Spanish moss that grow so abundantly around here.
+Jones Street is lined with plenty of beautiful Southern live oaks — many of them dripping in those long strands of Spanish moss that grow so abundantly around here.

 Beautiful historic homes on Jones Street with a giant tree in the foreground and neatly trimmed jasmine covering the ground around it